 Postdocs, regardless of their funding source, are covered by a collective bargaining agreement.
-See Current Contract (effective October 17, 2016 through September 30, 2021).
+See the new contract that has been extended through September 30, 2027.

 The University has a minimum compensation policy.
 Postdocs whose fellowships pay less than the University minimum, depending on the number of years experience as a postdoc, may have their salary supplemented by other sources depending on the availability of funding.
 Benefits are included in the appointment.

 Visit our postdoc compensation page for more information.

 Open postdoc positions are listed on AP Recruit.
 Postdocs that have been awarded an external fellowship should reach out to a desired faculty supervisor or campus unit to pursue a UC Berkeley affiliation and begin the appointment process.